 Then, the guests share all those moments as they mingle at the reception area.

 The skilled candid photographer moves about the room and becomes part of the background noise, using their camera to immortalize the raw and unscripted joy of the day.

 As you can imagine, candid photography is all about being in the right place at the right time, but it’s also about being able to blend in with the crowd.

-Here are a few tips you can use to make yourself a better candid photographer, and why the micro 4/3 system may be the superior choice.
+Here are a few tips to make yourself a better candid photographer and why the micro 4/3 system may be the superior choice.

 Nothing advertises a photographer’s presence like a massive DSLR with a huge lens and flash hanging off it.